Skip to content

 max-doc-length#

-The maximum line length to allow for line-length violations within documentation (W505), including standalone comments.
+The maximum line length to allow for doc-line-too-long violations within documentation (W505), including standalone comments.
+By default, this is set to null which disables reporting violations.

 Type: int